cloudposse/terraform-aws-ec2-instance/README.md

-# tf_instance
+# terraform-aws-ec2-instance

 Terraform Module for providing a server capable of running admin tasks.
-Use `tf_instance` to create and manage an admin instance.
+Use `terraform-aws-ec2-instance` to create and manage an admin instance.

 ## Usage